jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

     - File size, dimensions, and format.
 - Fingerprints & deduplication:
   - Compute:
-    - File hash (e.g. SHA‑256).
+    - Content hash using a 64-bit xxHash (`xxhash64-v1`) over the raw file bytes, stored as a 16-character hexadecimal `image_id`.
-    - Perceptual hash for near‑duplicate detection.
+    - Perceptual hash (`phash64-v1`) using a fixed 64-bit DCT-based pHash (32×32 grayscale → 8×8 low-frequency block → median threshold) for near-duplicate detection.
-  - Identify near‑duplicate groups:
+  - Identify near-duplicate groups:
+    - Treat two active images as near-duplicates when the Hamming distance between their 64-bit `phash` values is less than or equal to 5.
-    - Record relationships in the DB.
+    - Record near-duplicate relationships in `image_near_duplicate` (for SQLite) or the equivalent table in PostgreSQL/pgvector, designating an anchor/canonical image and linking duplicates to it.
     - Optionally skip heavy model inference for images deemed “near identical” while linking them to a canonical representative.
 - Model inference:
   - Load models once per process and reuse them across images to avoid reload overhead.